hpc/pavilion2/docs/plugins/schedulers.rst

     subprocess.run(my_cmd)

-To find commands on a system, the
+To find commands on a system, 'distutils.spawn.find_executable' is essentially an in-python version of 'which'.

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^